schance995/stylish-shell/README.md

 ## Install and compile notcurses

-Notcurses is a modern terminal gui library
+Notcurses is a modern terminal gui library with some fun demos.

 ```bash
 cd {path to repo}